xenharmonic-devs/sonic-weave/documentation/BUILTIN.md

 ### warn(*...args*)
 Print the arguments to the console with "warning" emphasis.

+### wilsonHeight(*interval*)
+Calculate the Wilson height of the interval.
+Sum of prime absolute factors with repetition..

 ### withEquave(*val*, *equave*)
 Change the equave of the val.